 Ciclovias: In this website, you'll be able to see and download all the Ecopistas, Ciclovias and Ecovias in the country - a great database for bike touring.

-Go on a bike tour in one ( or two) regions: There are several companies offering bike tours in Portugal, operating in different regions.
+Go on a bike tour in one ( or two) regions: There are several companies offering Portugal Bike Tours, operating in different regions.
 From assisted, self-guided tours to fully guided experiences, choosing to go on a planned experience gives you the opportunity to discover great trails but also hotels, restaurants, attractions, etc. Although the country's extension is not too big, it can take you nearly one week to fully discover a region like the Alentejo, Douro, Algarve or others.
 So the best option is either book one or two one-week bike tours in the regions you are more keen to discover.
 Keep in mind that different regions are best suited for different riders, as they have specific altimetries, landscapes and attractions.
 See below for a list of regions and how to discover them on a bike!

 What are the best regions to go Cycling in Portugal?